dbsystel/kibana-config-controller/README.md

 ## Deployment
 Our preferred way to install kibana-config-controller is [Helm](https://helm.sh/).
 See example installation at our [Helm directory](helm) within this repo.

+## Scripts
+If you want to export kibana saved-objects into json files you can use the provided [scripts](scripts) within this repo.